 On April 7, 2021, the Association's Board of Directors signed a Letter of Intent to pursue merger negotiations with Farm Credit East, headquartered in Enfield, CT.
-Additionally on April 7th, the two Associations entered into a Joint Management Agreement and have appointed Farm Credit East's CEO Michael J. Reynolds as CEO for both organizations during this merger evaluation period.
+Additionally on April 7, the two Associations entered into a Joint Management Agreement and have appointed Farm Credit East's CEO Michael J. Reynolds as CEO for both organizations during this merger evaluation period.
 This initiates the due diligence phase of the merger process which each Association is in the process of completing.
-This merger is subject to FCA and shareholder approval.